hhaayykk/hhaayykk/README.md

 ---

 ## Coding Style
-Idc about “perfect” or “clean” code. 🚬
+Idc about perfect or clean code. 🚬